Liver Cleanse: How To Naturally Heal & Regenerate A Damaged Liver

 What causes liver disease?

-Liver disease is usually caused by internal infection as a result of exposure to viruses, medical drugs or toxic substances like chemical cosmetics which seep into the body, impacting the auto-immune process.
+Liver disease is usually caused by internal infection as a result of exposure to viruses, synthetic medicines or toxic substances like chemical cosmetics which seep into the body, impacting the auto-immune process.

 What are the symptoms of liver disease & problems?